igniterealtime/openfire-galene-plugin/README.md

 # Further information

-Galène's web page is at <https://galene.org> - -- Juliusz Chroboczek <https://www.irif.fr/~jch/>
+Galène's web page is at <https://galene.org> and was created by Juliusz Chroboczek <https://www.irif.fr/~jch/>
 Answers to common questions and issues are at <https://galene.org#faq>.